You dont have javascript enabled! Please enable it! HDCPR is about Puerto Rican Genealogy - Puerto Rican Genealogy Archives

 Why I Research My Ancestors

 I go by Hijos de Coamo Puerto Rico (HDCPR) and have researched and focused on our Puerto Rican Genealogy for over 25 years.
-However, recently, I have decided to document my findings in these articles and make them available to the public.
+Recently, I have decided to document my findings in these articles and make them available to the public.

 I am passionate about researching and having a paper trail to document our findings on our Puerto Rican genealogy.
 The goal is to ensure that sourcing family members includes documentation for the right family.
-However, I have noticed many public trees online with incorrect information or not sourced at all over the years.
+However, over the years, I have noticed many public trees online with incorrect information or not sourced at all.
 It is the reason for this website.

 Being true to me, Hijos de Coamo, Puerto Rico, I have assisted all by correcting many false trees, providing factual documented information, and making it publicly known.
 Cleaning up these erroneous trees lets everyone know who they descend from and allows them to leave behind a corrected tree for future generations.